Vineeth Sreenivasan

 Vineeth Sreenivasan (born 1 October 1984) is an Indian actor, director, producer, dubbing artist, screenwriter, playback singer and lyricist who predominantly works in Malayalam cinema.
-He is the eldest son of actor and screenwriter Sreenivasan.
+He is the elder son of late veteran actor, director and screenwriter Sreenivasan.

 Early life

-Vineeth Sreenivasan is the eldest son of Malayalam screenwriter and actor Sreenivasan and Vimala.
+Vineeth Sreenivasan is the eldest son of late Malayalam screenwriter and actor Sreenivasan and Vimala.
 His younger brother, Dhyan Sreenivasan is also an actor.
-He attended Rani Jai Higher Secondary School.
+He was educated at Rani Jai Higher Secondary School in Kuthuparamba.
 He graduated in mechanical engineering from KCG College of Technology, Chennai.

 Career

 Acting career

 He made his acting debut playing one of the main protagonists in the Malayalam film Cycle, which did well at the box office.
 Following that, he appeared in Makante Achan (2009), acting alongside his father, Sreenivasan.

 After these initial roles, Vineeth diversified his acting portfolio—he has performed in dramas, romance-comedies, and thriller-type films.
 Some of the notable works in his acting career include Traffic (2011), Chappa Kurishu (2011), Om Shanti Oshana (2014), Ormayundo Ee Mukham (2014), Oru Vadakkan Selfie (2015), Kunjiramayanam (2015), Aravindante Athidhikal (2018), Thanneer Mathan Dinangal (2019) etc.

 His performance in Mukundan Unni Associates (2022) received huge critical acclaim.